Simhyeon/r4d/docs/macro_indices.md

 >>

-    Read from a file and paste into a file
+    Read from a file as bufread and paste into a file

-    Readto can be only executed on first level therefore readto cannot be used inside other macros

     # Auth : FIN + FOUT